 It’s one of those rides (we’ve all had them) when we’re not necessarily breaking the rules but not necessarily sticking to them either.
 Just letting off steam.

 The shaky cam is deliberate and works incredibly well at capturing the exhilaration of that type of urban ride, from first and third-person perspectives.

 It’s the type of ride which has no particular destination in mind but progresses at a pace swift enough, to raise the heart rate and pump the body full of endorphins.

-Pulling up to a Volkswagon hatchback the rider opens the boot (trunk) and casually removes his gear, then retrieves what appears to be a work bag.
+Pulling up to a Volkswagon hatchback the rider opens the boot (trunk), casually removes his gear deposits it, and then retrieves what appears to be a work bag.